asaelens02/AKS-Challenge-17/README.md

 ## About the project:

-This is a github jist to explain an email regex elements
+This is a github gist to explain an email regex elements

 ## Getting Started:
-To begin open the jist file
+To begin open the gist file

 ## Languages: